-Amount(s) Source(s) 15,000.00 Stretch Grant (Ed Foundation) 5800: Professional/Consulting Services And Operating Expenditures Music Rhapsody
+Amount(s) Source(s) 0 Stretch Grant (Ed Foundation) 5800: Professional/Consulting Services And Operating Expenditures Music Rhapsody (on Pause during DL)

 School will hire a half-time P.E. coach, which will create common planning time for teachers and provide further supervision on the yard at lunch and recess.
 Coach will develop sports leagues during lunch recess to keep recess safe and engaging for students.